lukarodrigue/lukarodrigue/README.md

 Welcome to my GitHub profile!
 My name is Luka Rodrigues Gonçalves, and I am a Front-End Developer .
 I am 24 years old

 ⚡ About Me
-I'm a Fullstack Developer focused on building complete and efficient web applications.
-I began my coding journey in late 2023 and have since been improving my skills with both frontend and backend technologies.
+I am a Fullstack Developer focused on building complete and efficient web applications.
+I started my development journey in late 2023 and since then I have been improving my skills with front-end and back-end technologies.
 ---

 ### ⌨️Skills